ef-ds/deque/README.md

 ## Design
-The efficient data structures (ef-ds) deque employs a new, modern deque design: a ring shaped, auto shrinking, linked slices design.
+The Efficient Data Structures (ef-ds) deque employs a new, modern deque design: a ring shaped, auto shrinking, linked slices design.

-That means the [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue) is a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) where each node value is a fixed size slice.
+That means the [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue) is a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) where each node value is a fixed size [slice](https://tour.golang.org/moretypes/7).
 It is ring in shape because the linked list is a [circular one](https://en.wikipedia.org/wiki/Circular_buffer), where the last node always points to the first one in the ring.
 It also auto shrinks as the values are popped off the deque, keeping itself as a lean and low memory footprint data structure even after heavy use.

 ![ns/op](testdata/deque.jpg?raw=true "Deque Design")